volumit/package_940/README.md

-# package_494
+# package_940
-GCC 4.9.4/Binutils 2.20/Newlib Source code for Tricore Aurix
+GCC 9.4.0/Binutils 2.20/Newlib Source code for Tricore Aurix

+Binutils and Newlib are a take over from package_494